 Flu Prevention and Influenza Vaccine Information

-Flu season is just around the corner.
+Flu season is here!
 The flu is a serious infection and should not be taken lightly.
 Everyone needs to take preventative steps to have the best chance at avoiding this potentially life threatening health challenge.
 Flu shots are recommended for everyone over the age of 6 months.

 The Health Center is offering the flu shot to everyone 6 months and older.
 Most insurance plans cover this preventative vaccine at 100% and the Health Center will submit the claim to your carrier on your behalf.
 If you do not have insurance, or you would prefer us not to submit the claim to your insurance company, please cal for our low self-pay rate.